KubeRocketCI/docs/docs/operator-guide/deploy-aws-eks.md

 This section covers configuring Argo CD for further integrating with an external EKS cluster.
 This integration necessitates creating two AWS IAM roles:

-* `AWSIRSA_Test_ArgoCDMaster` AWS IAM role - for setting up IRSA annotations for the Argo CD application;
+- `AWSIRSA_Test_ArgoCDMaster` AWS IAM role - for setting up IRSA annotations for the Argo CD application
-* `EDPArgoCDClusterAdmin` AWS IAM role - for working with external EKS clusters and further adding them (please refer to the [Add Cluster](../user-guide/add-cluster.md) page for details).
+- `EDPArgoCDClusterAdmin` AWS IAM role - for working with external EKS clusters and further adding them (please refer to the [Add Cluster](../user-guide/add-cluster.md) page for details).

 ### Argo CD IAM Role for Shared EKS Cluster